 Aboriginal and Torres Strait Islander Mental Health First Aid

-Aboriginal and Torres Strait Islander Mental Health First Aid is a specialist two day program which provides participants with the knowledge and skills to assist Aboriginal and Torres Strait Islander individuals developing a mental health condition or experiencing a mental health crisis.
-This program is delivered by an indigenous trainer.
+Aboriginal and Torres Strait Islander Mental Health First Aid is a specialist two day program which provides students with the knowledge and skills to assist Aboriginal and Torres Strait Islander individuals developing a mental health condition or experiencing a mental health crisis.
+This program is delivered by an Indigenous trainer.

 Note: This course is open to Indigenous and non-Indigenous staff and community members.